Jack and Diane have been married for forty-three years.

 The problem was, Jack underestimated how much his job fed his soul.
 It gave him purpose and a huge social network.

-After he got fitted with a new hip, he took six months off (in retirement!) to get back on his feet.
+After he got fitted with a new hip, he took six months off (in retirement!) and did nothing.

 Sadly, to help justify doing nothing, he joined the most dangerous club of all…